-Physical Therapist Assistant/Health-Related Professions Club - This social and educational club comprised of Physical Therapist Assistant students and students interested in health science career fields, sponsors program-related seminars and speakers who share professional and career-related information and social activities.
+Physical Therapist Assistant/Health-Related Professions Club - This is a social and educational club comprised of Physical Therapist Assistant students and students interested in health science career fields.
+The organization sponsors program-related seminars, social activities

-PRIDE! - Open to all Villa students and committed to creating a safe and friendly community for all LGBTQS (Lesbian, Gay, Bisexual, Questioning/Queer, Straight) students by promoting equality and raising awareness through education and discussion.
+PRIDE! - This club is open to all Villa students and is committed to creating a safe and friendly community for all LGBTQS (Lesbian, Gay, Bisexual, Questioning/Queer, Straight) students, promoting equality, and raising awareness through education and discussion.